-As a Certified Emotionally Focused Couples Therapist, my philosophy is based on the importance of secure relationships which is integral to the human mental and physical health.
+As a Certified Emotionally Focused Couples Therapist and Supervisor, my philosophy is based on the importance of secure relationships which is integral to human mental and physical health.
 In my sessions, I help couples overcome the negative cycle they are stuck in to develop a deeper, more secure loving relationship.
 Together we work on reconnecting, repairing and rebuilding trust as well as restoring communication and secure attachments.

 Research indicates that emotionally focused therapy is nowadays considered the most effective form of couple therapy that significantly improves 90% of marriages.
 This improvement is lasting and helps couples heal, overcome distress and conflict while developing long term love.
 Emotionally focused therapy also helps creates supportive bonds and secure attachments between couples.
 This therapy was developed by Dr Sue Johnson and her colleagues in the 1980’s.
 It is a relatively short-term therapy with an average of eight and up to twenty sessions.
 The duration of the session is one hour and fifteen minutes.